FairouzGhazaly/Spotify-Analysis/README.md

 * **key, mode, time_signature:** Musical properties
 * **track_genre:** Genre of the track

-Dataset also available and analyzed on Kaggle: [Spotify Analysis on Kaggle](https://lnkd.in/djzCVexv).

 ## Project Highlights

 ### 1. Data Cleaning & Preprocessing